 There’s so much to love on the menu, from the hush puppy basket to the fried Virginia oysters.
 The restaurant hosts live music on Wednesday evenings.

 Surry for Outdoor Adventurers

-For those eager to spend a full day outside, you can do just that in Surry County.
-Plan to start your day at Chippokes State Park.
+For those eager to spend a full day outside in Surry County, get ready to start your day at Chippokes State Park.
 Bring your bicycle.

 There are 12+ miles of hiking, biking and equestrian trails.
 The James River Trail and Lower Chippokes Creek Trail are good picks for bikes.

 Both trails have dirt and grass surfaces.
 You may also want to ride your bike on Chippokes Farm Road.
 This flat, paved road leads to the state park cabins.